sensu/sensu-docs/content/sensu-go/5.0/reference/entities.md

 ## Proxy Entities

 Proxy entities (formerly known as proxy clients, "Just-in-time" or "JIT" clients) are dynamically created entities, added to the entity store if an entity does not already exist for a check result.
 Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result (not a keepalive message).
-Sensu proxy entities allow Sensu to monitor external resources on systems and/or devices where a sensu-agent cannot be installed (such a network switch) using the defined check ProxyEntityID to create a proxy entity for the external resource.
+Sensu proxy entities allow Sensu to monitor external resources on systems and/or devices where a sensu-agent cannot be installed (such a network switch) using the defined check ProxyEntityName to create a proxy entity for the external resource.
 Once created, proxy entities work much in the same way as any other Sensu entity.

 ## New and improved entities